The SKCC was started on Jan. 2, 2006, from a QRZ message-board thread, just after the ARRL SKN event. Here is the original post by Tom SKCC #1:

 "Do it the 1st of each month starting at 0000Z and going until ??
 Start your own SKCC club.
 100 Q's with a SK in a year gets a certificate.

 "Ah the heck with it...I'm officially starting the SKCC club...PM me if you want a SKCC number, I'll start compiling a database.

 "de KC9ECI SKCC-001"

-Later that same day the first SKCC Webpage was created and can be viewed here.
+Later that same day the first SKCC Webpage was created.